 These things, the latter in an unapologetic manner I can best describe as 'scoffing-superiority', the former, in a kind of 'I'm-on-to-you-you-false-idol-fuckbags' - they're beyond me now.
 They represent both the self-aggrandizing cash cow industry of photography awards, and the likely conceptual ability of the audience dumb enough to consider submitting works to them.
 The cynical email and pretend-'tips' espoused by the said 'awards' people only give false hope encouraging the poor approval-seeking suckers to pay hard-earned money from their own god damned pocket for the 'privilege'.
 Leaving aside the concerns of your shit photography for a moment, the subjectivity into what is 'worthy' of an award means there is no factual or authoritative basis for said image winning said award.
 There is only subjectivity and opinion.
 The opinion of others.
 Fuck those fuckbags.
 You're better than that.

-But... is good photography really subjective?
+But ... is what constitutes 'good' photography really subjective?
 Fuck no. Well, yes, obviously, but fuck no.— me, this article, obviously.
 2020.

 And so ... it goes without saying that this is the case for photography awards and competitions.
 They're money-making ventures and the images that win will be those of a highly polished, tac-sharp, digital nature, with all the artistic skill of a technician, that appeals to the uninitiated, the fickle, the short-attention-spanned.
 They're for those unable and/or unwilling to look, really look, and appreciate a work in all its artistry.
 The judges are the masses.
 The awards audience are the masses!
 Both are non-discerning serfs who like the shiny-shiny - overly enhanced images that are a product of the digital-darkroom rather than of photographic seeing.
 They're always 'of' something (utterly shit) and not the 'essence' of something.
 What modern audience or awards judging panel would appreciate Henri Cartier Bresson's 'A man jumps from a wooden ladder' c.1932 today?
 Think that shit would survive the first cut let alone receive more than 1/2 a second's glance?
 Fuck off it would...
 Pleb.